-Native Americans and the state's Tribal governments are key SHPO partners and the state's preservation community in recognizing and protecting Washington's heritage.
+Native Americans and the state's Tribal governments are key partners with the SHPO and the state's preservation community in recognizing and protecting Washington's heritage.
 As inhabitants of these lands since time immemorial, Native Americans have a vital stake, keen interest, and heartfelt connection to the cultural resources within their traditional lands.
-The Governor, SHPO, and DAHP are committed to working respectfully with Tribal governments, and their representatives (often the Tribal Historic Preservation Officer [THPO]) on issues affecting cultural resources in Washington State.
+The Governor, the SHPO, and DAHP are committed to working respectfully with Tribal governments, and their representatives (typically the Tribal Historic Preservation Officer [THPO]) on issues affecting cultural resources in Washington State.